4ian/GDevelop/GDevelop.js/README.md

 # GDevelop.js

-This is the port of GDevelop core classes to WebAssembly+JavaScript.
+These are the bindings of GDevelop core classes to WebAssembly+JavaScript.
 This allows [GDevelop Core libraries](https://github.com/4ian/GDevelop) to run in a browser or on Node.js.

-> 🎮 GDevelop is a full-featured, cross-platform, open-source game development software requiring no programming skills.
-Download it on [the official website](https://gdevelop.io).

 ## How to build